pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/development.md

 3. Access to the local Control Plane web console

     Point your web browser to [http://localhost:8080](http://localhost:8080) to login with the configured static admin account: project = `quickstart`, username = `hello-pipecd`, password = `hello-pipecd`.

+## How to run Piped agent locally

+1. Prepare the piped configuration file `piped-config.yaml`

+2. Ensure that your `kube-context` is connecting to the right kubernetes cluster

+3. Run the following command to start running `piped`

+    ``` console
+    make run/piped CONFIG_FILE=piped-config.yaml
+    ```

 ## Docs and workaround with docs